mhdnaveen/feedback-analyzer-interview/README.md

 ### Problem Statement

-You are building a service that analyzes customer feedback using an LLM API.
+You are building a function that analyzes customer feedback using an LLM API.

 Feedback is stored in a CSV file with ~100,000 rows.
 Each row includes a `free_text` column containing raw customer comments.